What is the difference between AI and a robo advisor

 Why advisors confuse them

 Both got called "AI" in 2010s tech press.
 But a robo is an algorithmic asset allocator wrapped in a UX, not generative AI.
 And generative AI inside an RIA has nothing to do with picking investments.
-The conflation costs advisors time — they dismiss "AI" because they remember robo-advisors not eating their lunch.
+The conflation costs advisors time, they dismiss "AI" because they remember robo-advisors not eating their lunch.

-Quiet Machines installs an AI brain inside advisory firms in a 3-day on-site build.
-Free AI visibility audit →
+Quiet Machines implements an AI brain inside advisory firms in a 3-day on-site build.
+AI visibility audit →